Services

 Cam’s current research focus is on how students can be made active in the feedback process and how teachers can best use formative assessment to map the next steps for student improvement.

-This workshop, open to all faculty will provide practical tips and ideas about how to promote and assess active learning.
-We will use interactive tools to generate and share ideas about current teaching and assessment techniques, objective setting and consider how to provide meaningful feedback (particularly in an online environment).
-Faculty are invited to consider in advance their challenges in facilitating active learning and be ready to share those with colleagues.
+This workshop, open to all faculty, will provide practical tips and ideas on how to promote and assess active learning.
+We will use interactive tools to generate and share ideas about current teaching and assessment techniques, setting objectives, and consider how to provide meaningful feedback (particularly in an online environment).
+Faculty are invited to reflect in advance on the challenges they face in facilitating active learning and be ready to share them with colleagues.

 After this workshop, you will be able to do the following in your online, remote, and duale courses: 1) assess your students’ achievement of your learning outcomes, both informally and formally, with an emphasis on outcomes that require thinking; and 2) help your students prepare for and learn from tests using online tools.
 You will learn how to apply general assessment guidelines, develop informal (ungraded) assessments, and compose good test questions, both objective and constructed response, that assess students’ thinking skills as well as their knowledge.